RuiFilipeCampos/git-datasets/README.md

 The most likely solution will be to change files (except `index.py`) only on `git pull index.py`.
 Checking out a different branch would change the `index.py` file to the correct version, but you'd have to explicitly pull to get the data in the correct form.

+## What happens when there is a merge conflict ?

+Merge conflicts are resolved directly in the `index.py` file.
+The state of the dataset can always be derived from its previous commit and its current commit.
+So after resolving a conflict, that's what determines what happens to the data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>